tomtom-international/configuration-service/README.md

 [![License](http://img.shields.io/badge/license-APACHE2-blue.svg)]()
 [![Release](https://img.shields.io/github/release/tomtom-international/configuration-service.svg?maxAge=3600)](https://github.com/tomtom-international/configuration-service/releases)

-## Purpose
+## Introduction

-Are you running a service with multiple, varying clients?
-Or does your system need some form of dynamic runtime configuration?
-The Configuration Service may help you in that case.
+The Configuration Service provide a REST API service to dynamically get "application configuration data", which consists of key-value pairs with any type of data.
+Typical use of the service would be:

+* to dynamically get configuration data for devices, without hard-coding the configuration in the device;

+* to allow for dynamic service discovery of other services (returning key-value pairs which contain the service name and its URI, for example);

+* to allow dynamically moving clients into different configurations, such as moving devices from production into beta-testing or debugging configurations;

+* and many more.

+A set of input criteria provided by the client determines what configuration data is returned.
+The input criteria are essentially search terms into a configurations search tree of the server.

-The Configuration Service is a service which selects a client configuration based on a set of input criteria.
-The configuration consists of generic key/value pairs, returned in either JSON or XML.
+The return configuration data consists of generic key-value pairs, returned in either JSON or XML format.

-The configurations for clients are defined in a "configuration tree", a search tree, which is read by the service at start-up.
+The service reads its configurations search tree at start-up, is completely stateless and requires no database or disk.
+This improves the service reliability and reduces its operational costs.

-The hierarchy of the search tree is decoupled from the format of the query criteria, so you can rearrange the tree without affecting the clients.
+The hierarchy of the configurations search tree is decoupled from the format of the query criteria, so you can rearrange the tree without affecting the clients.

 If the query can only be partially matched with the search tree, the best matching node of the tree (which contains the key/value parameters) is returned.
 This allows you to